faragon/libsrt/README.md

   * Aliasing suport, e.g. ss\_cat(&a, a) is valid
 * Misc string/buffer operations:
   * Real-time O(n) data compression (stateless, unlimited buffer size, and hash table resource usage proportional to the input size, i.e. efficient also for small inputs)
-  * State of the art encodings: base64, hexadecimal, etc. (at GB/s speeds)
+  * State of the art encoding: base64, hexadecimal, etc. (at GB/s speeds)
   * State of the art CRC32 and Adler32 hashes on strings (at >2 GB/s speeds)
 * Focus on reducing verbosity:
   * ss\_cat(&t, s1, ..., sN);